shapeshed/shapeshed.com/content/posts/book_review_cascading_style_sheets_eric_meyer.md

-{
-  "slug": "book-review-cascading-style-sheets-eric-meyer",
-  "title": "Book Review: Cascading Style Sheets - Eric Meyer", "date": "2007-01-21T00:00:00+00:00",
++++
+date = "2007-01-21T00:00:00+00:00"
-  "description": "Eric Meyer's book is a thorough technical guide to the ins and outs of CSS.
+description = "Eric Meyer's book is a thorough technical guide to the ins and outs of CSS.
 The book is a classic but won't offer much creative inspiration.
-What you will find is a thorough technical explanation of the ins and outs of CSS. ", "tags": [
+What you will find is a thorough technical explanation of the ins and outs of CSS. " slug = "book-review-cascading-style-sheets-eric-meyer" tags = ["Book Reviews"] title = "Book Review: Cascading Style Sheets - Eric Meyer"

-    "Book Reviews"
-  ]
-}
++++

 Author: Eric Meyer